⚠ Our website does not work with pop-up blockers like uBlock Origin. Please disable your pop-up blocker while using our site. ⚠

 It is hard to determine how long a belt will last and it all depends on the application the belt is used on.
 For example, a v-belt or timing belt on a rock crusher may last for 500 hours and a belt on a lawn mower may only last 50 hours.

 There are several different methods on how to measure a v-belt.
-Please see our homepage and watch our 3-minute video for the easiest way to do so.
+Please visit our Resources & Troubleshooting Guides.